wolkenheim/keycloak-vue3/README.md

 is just a boolean success flag.
 Not very useful.
 What we do have is the access Token of the user.
 It can be retrieved simply by `this.keycloakInstance.token`

-## 5. Make token available to Http Client
+## 5. Attach Bearer token to Http Client
 Now for the axios http client.
 I created a global instance to demonstrate the idea.
-It has access to Pinia and get its token from there.
+It is not possible to import axios from the package anymore.
+A central instance with the auth token is needed.
+This instance has access to Pinia and gets its token from there.
 The token will be used in all outgoing calls that use said axiosInstance from src/axios.ts.
 Just click on the "fetch products" button and inspect the outgoing header.
+The call will fail as there is no backend running yet.
+This is okay, we are not interested on the response.

-There should be an attached Authentication key with the Bearer token retrieved from Keycloak.
-Your backend need to verify given token on every call.
+Something else is important here: There should be an "Authorization" key in the headers of the outgoing call.
+It should have the Bearer token retrieved from Keycloak.
+Now the backend application needs to verify that token on every call.

-You now have an authenticated user.
+This is out of scope for this project.

 ## 6. Refresh the token
 One small problem though.
 The token is valid only for a small period of time, sometimes only one minute.
 You need to